Stocks drop on inflation data, head for worst week of year - KESQ

 NEW YORK (AP) — Stocks are falling on Wall Street Friday as dispiriting evidence keeps piling up to show inflation isn’t cooling as quickly as hoped.

-The S&P 500 was 1.5% lower in afternoon trading.
-The benchmark index is on track for its worst week since early December and its third weekly loss in a row.
-The Dow Jones Industrial Average was down 456 points, or 1.4%, at 32,697, as of 1:17 p.m.
-Eastern time, while the Nasdaq composite was 2.1% lower.
+The S&P 500 was 1.2% lower in midday trading and on track to make its third straight weekly loss its worst since early December.
+The Dow Jones Industrial Average was down 338 points, or 1%, at 32,815, as of 11:45 a.m.
+Eastern time, while the Nasdaq composite was 1.8% lower.

 Stocks have dropped through February as a stream of reports have shown everything from inflation to the job market to spending by shoppers is staying hotter than expected.
 That’s forced Wall Street to raise its forecasts for how high the Federal Reserve will have to take interest rates and then how long to keep them there.